Murder of Marcia King: Discovery

 On April 24, 1981, three young men discovered the body of a young Caucasian woman in a ditch alongside Greenlee Road in Newton Township, Troy, Ohio.
 One of the three men, Greg Bridenbaugh, initially noticed the decedent's distinctive buckskin poncho.
 Informing one of his companions, Neal Hoffman, to take a look at the coat, Hoffman walked closer to the article of clothing before turning toward Bridenbaugh, stating: "Oh my God, there's a woman in that coat!"
 The young woman was lying in a fetal position, on her right side, and without shoes or socks.
-The men immediately reported their discovery to the police.
+The men immediately reported their discovery to police.

 Autopsy

 The decedent's body was autopsied on the afternoon of her discovery.
-The medical examination revealed she had suffered extensive blunt force trauma to the head and neck, before she had been strangled to death approximately 48 hours before her body was discovered.
+The medical examination revealed she had suffered extensive blunt force trauma to the head and neck before she had been strangled to death approximately 48 hours before her body was discovered.
 Additionally, her liver was found to have been lacerated.
 She had not been subjected to any form of sexual assault.

 The woman had been between 5 ft 4 in and 5 ft 6 in in height, aged between eighteen and twenty-six, and weighed 125–130 lb.
 She had naturally reddish-brown hair, which was parted in the middle and braided into pigtails on both sides of her head.
 Her eyes were light brown in color, and she had freckles across her face.
 In addition, her nose was described as being "very pointed".
 The victim also had a ruddy complexion, indicating she had spent a lot of time outdoors in the final weeks or months of her life.

 The young woman had maintained a high level of personal hygiene.
 All her teeth, including her wisdom teeth, were in good condition and had no evidence of fillings or other dental work, except for one porcelain crown upon her upper-right incisor.
 The coroner also noted several scars upon her body, including a vertical scar beneath her chin, with other scars also visible upon one wrist, both arms, and one ankle.